Koi Symptom Diagnosis

 White lumps can also be symptoms of multiple ailments.
-Carp pox and Lymphocystis are both viruses and are the most common causes, and, as such, these are what we will discuss in this section.
+Carp pox and Lymphocystis are both viruses that can be causes for these growths.
+Lymphocystis however is rare in Koi.
 Both viruses are pretty harmless, and will not be fatal, but they can be quite ugly and disfiguring at times.

 Carp pox appear as smooth, shiny, waxy looking, off white to gray lumps, and can pop up anywhere on the body, head or fins.
 At times, especially when the lesions are on fins, you can see small blood vessels leading to the site of the lesion from the sorrounding area.
 This is quite common, but as well a lesion from where an anchor worm is or was once present can have a very similar appearance.
 So keep this in mind as well.
 You can see photos below of how similar these can look.
 The first photo is carp pox, and the second is an anchor worm site.

 Carp Pox is not a pox at all, as the name implies.
 It is a simply Herpes virus which causes abnormal dermal cell growth and/or neoplasms, very much like that of a wart on a human.
 No, it is not the same Herpes virus as in KHV ( Koi Herpes Virus/ Cyprinid Herpes Virus 3) that is wiping out many fish around the world.
 We will discuss that more deadly virus in another article.

 Specifically and scientifically, Carp Pox is referred to as Cyprinid Herpes Virus -1 to be exact.
 It is a harmless aesthetic problem that is very common to Koi.